- Courses Courses

-Students majoring in wildlife management will study many different nature-related topics, such as conservation, animals, wildlife development and ecology.
-Wildlife managers evaluate the conditions and populations of habitats and identify areas of maintenance and improvement.
-An associate's and bachelor's degree in wildlife management is available for students interested in this field.
+Students in associate's or bachelor's degree programs in wildlife management study conservation, animals, wildlife development, ecology, and other nature-related topics.
+Wildlife managers evaluate the conditions and populations of habitats and identify areas needing maintenance and improvement.

-With an associate's degree, graduates may apply for positions at governmental agencies, parks and recreations or private organizations as a wildlife technician or park aide.
-An entry-level position as a wildlife technician is usually performed under supervision for an undetermined amount of time until the employee demonstrates judgment in field assignments.
-Once a technician is found capable to work independently, they are responsible for a host of duties involving food counts for species, wildlife data, shelter construction and inspection of hunting areas.
+With an associate's degree, graduates may apply for positions at governmental agencies, parks and recreation areas or private organizations as a wildlife technician or park aide.
+An entry-level position as a wildlife technician is usually performed under supervision until the employee demonstrates judgment in field assignments.
+Once a technician is found capable to work independently, they gain responsibilities such as food counts for species, wildlife data, shelter construction and inspection of hunting areas.

 Graduates with a bachelor's degree usually find a larger scope of job opportunities in positions, such as a wildlife biologist, conservationist, environmental consultant, game warden or wildlife manager.
 Wildlife managers evaluate the conditions of a natural resource location and make determinations about its maintenance and improvement.
 Employers typically want employees in these positions to have at least 1-2 years of experience before they can act independently to protect and manage wildlife.